nightwatchjs/nightwatch-docs/guide/configuration/settings-file.md

 The test runner expects a configuration file to be passed, using by default a `nightwatch.json` file from the current directory, if present.
-Let's create one in the project's root folder.
+A `nigthwatch.conf.js` file will also be loaded by default, if found.

-The `nightwatch.json` file will look like this:
+Let's create the `nightwatch.json` in the project's root folder and this inside:

 <pre><code class="language-javascript">{
   <strong>"src_folders"</strong> : ["tests"],